 Gavaskar’s career in the 1970s — three phases

 Things changed as the 1980s rushed in.
 Gavaskar continued to rule the Indian imagination, on the accepted pedestal of best batsman of the world, but he did not perform as one.
 It did not quite register in the Indian psyche, but the decline in the scores was very apparent.
 No one could yet hold a candle to his technique and concentration, but the huge spate of runs dried up.

 It started with the Australian tour of 1980-81.
 With the top Australian players back in action, Dennis Lillee charged in to bowl to Gavaskar.
 The Indian opener failed.
-After zero,10, 23, five,10 in five innings, he was desperate for runs.
+After 0, 10, 23, 5, 10 in 5 innings, he was desperate for runs.
 The other time he had faced Lillee had been in the 1971-72 series for the Rest of the World, and he had been less than successful.It was a personal quest for perfection.

 India lost the New Zealand leg of the tour and Gavaskar failed quite miserably there as well.
 The string of low scores were unexpected after a long saga of success, and it played on the mind of the champion batsman.
 Richard Hadlee pointed out technical deficiencies that had crept in, the guard taken too far towards the leg side, which was inhibiting his ability to get behind the outswinger on the off-stump.
 Gavaskar absorbed the advice as diligently as ever.
 He went back to the drawing board and worked patiently on the weakness.